-Lyme disease is a curable infection that can be diagnosed via testing or symptoms such as a characteristic rash that occurs in the vast majority (70-90%) of patients.
-It also takes 36-48 hours or more to transmit and is fairly geographically restricted.
+Lyme disease is a curable infection according to global scientific consensus.
+It can be diagnosed via testing or symptoms such as a characteristic rash that occurs in the vast majority (70-90%) of patients.

 However, the American Academy of Pediatrics warns:

 Misinformation about chronic Lyme disease on the Internet and in popular media has led to publicity and anxiety about Lyme disease that is out of proportion to the actual morbidity that it causes.

 Scientists have witnessed for decades how people have been falsely diagnosed with Lyme disease, in particular those with medically unexplained symptoms, including Chronic Fatigue Syndrome and Fibromyalgia.